 Kidnapping

 Although most people think of kidnapping as a sensational crime involving ransom notes for abducted children of rich people, it’s more commonly charged in connection with domestic disputes.
 For example, a parent can be charged with kidnapping their own child in a custody dispute.
-According to Florida statute 787.01, Kidnapping means “forcibly, secretly, or by threat confining, abducting, or imprisoning another person against her or his will.”
+According to Florida Statute 787.01, Kidnapping means “forcibly, secretly, or by threat confining, abducting, or imprisoning another person against her or his will.”

 Specifically, someone can face Kidnapping charges in Florida for taking a person against their will with the intention to: